Brooklyn Cyclones: History

 The Cyclones would be the final New York-Penn League champions, as the COVID-19 Pandemic cancelled the 2020 season and the ensuing MiLB realignment led to the dissolving of the New York-Penn League.

-In October 2020, Steve Cohen bought the New York Mets, Syracuse Mets, St. Lucie Mets & Brooklyn Cyclones from the Wilpon family.
+In October 2020, Steve Cohen bought the New York Mets, Syracuse Mets, St. Lucie Mets and Brooklyn Cyclones from the Wilpon family.
 This has led to a unique situation, as the longtime Vice President of the Brooklyn Cyclones is also named Steve Cohen, but unrelated to the new owner.

 The Cyclones' main rivals prior to the 2021 restructuring of Minor League Baseball were the Staten Island Yankees, a rivalry often called the "Battle of the Boroughs", after the boroughs of Brooklyn and Staten Island, or the "Battle for the Bridge", after the Verrazano-Narrows Bridge which separated the two teams.
 Only 13 mi apart, the two teams had the closest proximity in the Minor Leagues.
 The two teams generally sold out the games which pitted them against each other.
 A major contribution to this intense rivalry was the fact that both parent teams were also based in New York (the Mets in Queens, and the Yankees in the Bronx).
 Other regional rivals included the Hudson Valley Renegades and the Tri-City ValleyCats.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Cyclones were organized into the 12-team High-A East.
+In 2022, the High-A East became known as the South Atlantic League, the name historically used by the regional circuit prior to the 2021 reorganization.

+In December 2024, Steve Cohen announced that he had sold the Cyclones to Diamond Baseball Holdings.

+In 2025, Brooklyn won its first South Atlantic League Championship.